Marten Falls First Nation

 Marten Falls First Nation is an Anishinaabe First Nation reserve located in northern Ontario.
 The First Nation occupies communities on both sides of the Albany River in Northern Ontario, including Ogoki Post (Ojibwe: Ogookiing) in the Cochrane District and Marten Falls in the Kenora District.
 As of December 2013, the First Nation had a total registered population of 728 people, of which their on-reserve population was 328 people.

 Profile

 Ogoki is a First Nation community managed by the Marten Falls Band.
 It has a registered population of roughly four hundred people, with additional transient residents fulfilling healthcare, teaching or policing roles.
 The town is served by Ogoki Post Airport, and has its own community radio station, CKFN 89.9 FM (a repeater of CKWT-FM).

-The only road access to the community is through winter roads.
-However, from 2000 to 2014 there were no winter roads into the community; recently, the community has worked to maintain the ice road.
-The community is fly-in only in terms of all year travel.
+The only road access to the community is through winter roads, and it is fly-in only in terms of year-round travel.
+The community has worked to maintain an ice road in recent years; however, from 2000 to 2014, there were no winter roads.